 Jimmy Fallon Net Worth

-Fallon initially thought he would spend three years at SNL, like John Belushi, but he was persuaded to stay on for an additional three when given the reins to Weekend Update.
-In his later years on SNL, Fallon co-starred in skit titled "The Barry Gibb Talk Show" alongside musician Justin Timberlake, where the duo portrayed Bee Gees brothers, Barry and Robin Gibb.
-It marked the beginning of a long-running friendship and collaboration with Timberlake.
-He remained a cast member of SNL until the 2004 season.
+At first, Fallon thought he would follow in John Belushi's footsteps and spend three years at SNL.
+However, he was persuaded to stay when he was given the reins of the Weekend Update alongside Tina Fey in 2000.
+In his later years on SNL, Fallon co-starred in skit titled "The Barry Gibb Talk Show" alongside Justin Timberlake, where they portrayed musicians Barry and Robin Gibb.
+This marked the beginning of a long-running friendship and collaboration with Timberlake.
+Fallon remained a cast member of SNL until the 2004 season.
+He has been called the best SNL cast member since Phil Hartman and is popular amongst SNL fans.

 Personal Life: Fallon met film producer Nancy Juvonen co-owner (alongside Drew Barrymore) of Flower Films on the set of his movie Fever Pitch.
 They began dating in May 2007.
 Fallon proposed at sunset on the dock of Juvonen's family home in New Hampshire in August 2007.
 They were married on December 22, 2007.
 They have two daughters, Winnie Rose and Francis Cole, as well as a golden retriever named Gary Frick.
 Gary has appeared on Late Night with Jimmy Fallon.